zalando/skipper/docs/kubernetes/routegroups.md

 Skipper ingress provides global HTTPS redirect, but it allows individual ingresses to override the global
 settings: enabling/disabling it and changing the default redirect code.
-With route groups, this override can be achieved by simply defining an addtional route, with the same matching rules, and therefore the override can be controlled eventually on a route basis.
+With route groups, this override can be achieved by simply defining an additional route, with the same matching rules, and therefore the override can be controlled eventually on a route basis.
 E.g:

 ```yaml